rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 **ALT note: this deals with ISBD punctuation.
 It should, perhaps, go elsewhere; in the interim, I edited the text from "However, give a space on only one side if the mark comes at the end of an element, is preceded by an opening parenthesis or opening square bracket, or is followed by a closing parenthesis, closing square bracket, or comma" to the text below**

-However, give a space on only one side of the mark of omission if it is preceded by an opening parenthesis or opening square bracket; is followed by a closing parenthesis, closing square bracket, or comma; or, if using ISBD punctuation, comes at the end of an element.
+<a name="0.5.29.2">0.5.29.2</a> However, give a space on only one side of the mark of omission if it is preceded by an opening parenthesis or opening square bracket; is followed by a closing parenthesis, closing square bracket, or comma; or, if using ISBD punctuation, comes at the end of an element.

+**ALT note: both examples are ISBD-punctuated, end of an element; we should probably have one that's an example of parentheses or square brackets**
 >Example:
 ><CITE>Printed for the Widow Swart ..., 1688</CITE>
 >(*Comment*: The mark of omission has a space on only one side because it is at the end of an element.)